giucal/scripts/README.markdown

 is taken as a recipe.

-This script lets you maintain a set of workflows, common invocations and maintenance scripts outside 'PATH'.
+This script lets you maintain a set of workflows, common invocations and maintenance scripts outside `PATH`.

 Installation
 ------------